Home » Dessert Recipes » Cookies & Bars » Dairy-Free Peanut Butter Cookies

 Step One: Preheat the oven.

 Step Two: Stir together the ingredients and combine well.
-You can use a spatula and fold the ingredients together well or use a food processor/mixer.
+You can use a spatula and fold the ingredients together, a large bowl and a hand mixer, or use a food processor.
 Up to you.

 Step Three: This recipe makes 12 cookies.
 Use a cookie scoop (or your hands) and put the dough on the parchment-lined baking sheet.